CyberGen49/sftp-browser/README.md

 - Show or hide hidden (dot) files
 - Switch between list and tile views
 - Download multiple files/directories as a single zip file
+- Upload files by dragging and dropping or using the button
-- Upload files, create new files, and create directories
+- Create new files and directories
 - Rename and delete files
 - Cut/copy/paste files between directories
 - Use "Move to" and "Copy to" dialogs for more contextual organization
 - Edit file permissions
+- Recursively search for files by name within a directory
 - View images, videos, and audio files in the browser
     - File size limitations apply (see [here](https://github.com/CyberGen49/sftp-browser/blob/53ad712089774c7264157d64dc94c6084950812b/web/assets/main.js#L168) - subject to change)
 - Edit text files in the browser and save directly to the server